Ontario Hunter Jumper Association

 Horse/Rider combinations may not cross enter any division requiring them to jump higher than 2’9”.
 Showing in this division will affect a horse’s eligibility.
 Ribbons to 8th.
 No jogging required.

 Check individual venue prize lists to see where this division will be offered.
-Participation will determine if this becomes a permanent program.

 | back to top |